 Included below is a list of events happening across the country that may be of interest to osteoporosis patients, their family, caregivers, healthcare providers and/or the general public.

-The Santa Fe Bone Symposium is an annual forum devoted to advances in the science and economics of osteoporosis, metabolic bone disease, and assessment of skeletal health.
+The annual Santa Fe Bone Symposium is devoted to advances in the clinical management of osteoporosis and metabolic bone diseases.
 Presented by the Osteoporosis Foundation of New Mexico (OFNM), this meeting is for healthcare providers, scientists, and researchers with a special interest in bone disease, and for bone densitometry technologists who seek a high level of knowledge in their field.
-Close interaction and collaboration between faculty and participants

 This 1-hour webinar will explain why people with osteoporosis are at risk for spine fractures.
 The anatomy of the spine will be reviewed, kyphosis will be discussed, the importance of height measurements and signs and symptoms to report to medical professionals will be discussed.
 A SpineFacts wellness message will be provided at the end.
 Watch the recording today!